It Must Have Been Love: Original release (1987)

 The song was first released as "It Must Have Been Love (Christmas for the Broken Hearted)" in December 1987.
 It was composed after EMI Germany asked the duo to "come up with an intelligent Christmas single".
 It became a top five hit in Sweden, but was not released internationally.
 This version of the song was never included on any Roxette studio album until the 1997 re-release of their debut Pearls of Passion (1986).

 Music video

 A performance from a Swedish TV chart show in 1987 acted as the song's first music video.
 It features Fredriksson and Gessle sitting on a couch on a stage, lip-syncing to the song.

 Formats and track listings

-All songs written and composed by Per Gessle, except where noted.
+All lyrics written by Per Gessle; all music composed by Gessle, except "Turn to Me" by Marie Fredriksson.